killthebuddh4/gadfly-go/README.md

 # Notes on the design

 - It's looking like the language will (unsurprisingly) be very Lispy.
-One way to think about things is that `gadfly` takes homoiconicity to wild extremes.
+One way to think about things is that `Gadfly` takes homoiconicity to wild extremes.
 - Right now the language is dynamically typed, but I feel like it would be better to have static typing.
 I don't have any great reasons to articulate why I feel that way other than maybe that it adds a ton of metadata to the